vanHeemstraSystems/home-assistant-with-telegram/300/README.md

 To install this navigate to https://telegram.org.

 - Search for and select the telegram for PC and Linux.
-Press the **Get Telegram for windows x64**.
+Press the **Get Telegram for Windows x64**.
 Open the file.
 - Search for and select the telegram for macOS.
 Press the **Get Telegram for macOS** button.
 Open the file.

 Once it's downloaded, select your language.
 Select destination and press okay.
 Select the start menu folder.
 Create a desktop icon and press install.